What Does a Fed Rate Hike Mean for Your Money?

 Lock in your mortgage rate

-Costs for aspiring homeowners may increase, though.
-“Mortgage rates could trend up over the next few weeks,” says Jacob Channel, senior economic analyst for LendingTree, but “there’s no guarantee that mortgage rates will change all that drastically.
+Costs for aspiring homeowners may increase after a rate increase, though.
+“Mortgage rates could trend up,” says Jacob Channel, senior economic analyst for LendingTree, but “there’s no guarantee that mortgage rates will change all that drastically.
 Remember that while the Fed’s actions do impact mortgage rates, it doesn’t directly set them.
-With that said, rates on products like home equity lines of credit (HELOCs) and adjustable-rate mortgages (ARMs), which are pegged to the prime rate, will increase.”
+With that said, rates on products like home equity lines of credit (HELOCs) and adjustable-rate mortgages (ARMs), which are pegged to the prime rate, will increase” if rates do.

 If you’re looking to buy a home or refinance a mortgage, don’t stress about rates.
 “While mortgage rates are important, obsessing over them too much is liable to do more harm than good,” Jacob says.
 “If you’re in a place right now where you can afford to buy a home without becoming excessively cost burdened, then you shouldn’t worry too much about whether or not rates could eventually come down.”